yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 ### Development & Challenges

 yuzu already had a query cache which was developed many years ago.
-However, this implementation was not perfect, and had many issues.
+However, this implementation was not perfect and had many issues.
 To name just a few:
 - It could not hold any queries except pixel counts
 - It failed to write to memory in the correct order
 - It didn't invalidate queries that were later overwritten by other query types